dhonson-lncrna/dhonson-lncrna.github.io/source/laboratoryprotocols/dnalibrary.rst

    f.
 Allow beads to separate completely and remove supernatant.

    g.
-Repeat steps e. and f.
-2 more times for a total of 3 washes.
+Repeat steps e. and f. twice more for a total of 3 washes.

    h.
 After removing final ethanol wash, briefly pop-spin the tubes.
 Place on the magnet and use a P20 pipette to remove any residual ethanol.

    i.
 Dry beads 2-5min until they look matte.

    j.
 Resuspend beads in **50µl** nuclease-free water to elute.
+Magnetically pellet the beads and transfer the supernatant to a clean tube.

 4. Repeat 1x SPRI clean in step 3 using 50µl room-temperature SPRI beads.
 This ensures that nearly all adapter is removed.
 Elute in **50µl** water.
 22.5µl will be used for amplification, and the rest will be saved in case of over-amplification.